 “It’s nice because you can keep one room toasty in the winter and keep the others lower or turn off the units in particular rooms,” said Fogarty.

 The other feature Fogarty loves is the sound of silence.
 He calls it a welcome change from the noisy window units he used to have for air conditioning.
 When he used to turn them on all you could hear was the blower and the unit.
 It was hard to have a conversation.

 With his new ductless system, he turns the units on and hears nothing.
 They’re incredibly quiet.

 The Eyman experience

-Fogarty was a lifelong customer of Rybin Plumbing so he called them when he was ready to make a change to his window units.
-They gave him the Eyman phone number.
+Fogarty called when he was ready to make a change to his window units.
+Eyman was ready to help.

 “A salesman and a technician came out and walked throughout the inside and outside of my house and two days later we had a drawing of where they were going to put the units and what they were going to look like,” explained Fogarty.

 Eyman installed the system while Fogarty and his wife were on vacation.
 When they got back it was all ready to go.

 He said the interior units are constantly looking for hot or cold spots in the room, and then turns the baffles toward those spots to ensure every corner of the room is the same temperature.
 Fogarty said it’s such an even system.

 Fogarty asked for a couple of adjustments after the system was in and Eyman made them right away.